Welcome to today's edition of the Rush 24-7 podcast.

 You've got an entirely different group of people.

-That was in 1994.
+Uh, that was in 1994.

-The Drudge Report was there, but it was an email delivered thing.
+The Drudge report was there, but it was an email delivered thing was not a website.

-The Drudge Report came in form of an email.
+The Drudge report came in form of an email.

-I mean, I knew in my mind I was going to not gonna renew for a whole bunch of reasons, and I'd mentioned it to a couple of people, and I got an email from the Drudge Report, and it was there, and I didn't even know who the Drudge Report was.
+Before I did, I mean, I knew in my mind I was going to not gonna renew for a whole bunch of reasons and i'd mentioned it to a couple of people.

-Now there's nobody to demonize, not one single person to demonize in 2010 as there was in 1994.
+Now there's nobody to demonize, not one single person to demonize in 2010, as there was in 1994.

 That person was Gingrich.

-Any Republican who puts working with Democrats ahead of working for the American people is going to suffer the same fate as today's blue dog Democrats, become an extinct species.
+Any Republican who puts working with Democrats ahead of working for the American people is going to suffer the same fate as today's blue dog Democrats become an extinct species.

-In the political sense, where do the Democrats compromising with anybody anyway?
+We're the Democrats compromising with anybody anyway.

-We haven't we been this route?
+Haven't we been this route?

-Have we been down the McCain route?
+Haven't we been down the McCain route?

 The ruling class gave us what we have now.

-Both parties, ruling class elites gave us the Colin Powell's, the models of decorum.
+Both parties, ruling class elites, gave us the Colin Powells, the models of decorum, the very essence of what a Republican should be.

 You want to know how to screw up the 2010 elections?